Nodaway Broadcasting would like to remind you:

 Find your app.

-An app can help you stop texting and driving.
+There are apps that can help you stop texting and driving.
 Download your favorite and forget about it in the car.

 Designate a texter.